 The Group adopts a policy of equal opportunities in the recruitment and engagement of staff as well as during the course of their employment.
 It endeavours to promote the best use of its human resources on the basis of individual skills and experience matched against those required for the work to be performed.
-The Board is committed to embodying and promoting a sound corporate culture and has endorsed various policies which require ethical behaviour of staff and relevant counterparties (such as those mandating anti-corruption, anti-counterfeiting, fair treatment and equality of opportunity).
+The Board is committed to embodying and promoting a sound corporate culture and has endorsed various policies which require a code of ethics of employees and relevant counterparties (such as those mandating anti-corruption, anti-counterfeiting, fair treatment and equality of opportunity).
+The Executive Directors have established the following core values which convey the ethical and cultural expectations of the Company, which sit under the acronym CARE: